Fostering Dogs across London, Essex, Kent, Hampshire and Surrey.

 Yes, sometimes we have dogs that are suitable for older people.
 If you have a health issue you will need to talk to us about your particular circumstances.
 You need to be able to walk your foster dog each day.
 You also need to agree to keep your foster dog on a lead when out at all times.

 Can I have a break?
 Can I stop fostering when I want to?

-If you want to have a break or to stop fostering it is better for your foster dog, if you can wait until a permanent home has been found for the dog you are looking after.
-However, if you need to stop at short notice we will find another foster home to take your foster dog.
+If you want to have a break or to stop fostering it is better for your foster dog if you can wait until a permanent home has been found for him or her.
+However, if you need to stop at short notice we will find another foster home as soon as possible.
 Unless it is an emergency, this may take a few days so we ask you to give us as much notice as you can.

 What happens once I send in my application?

 We assess all applications to foster as quickly as possible; however, in particularly busy periods this can take up to two weeks.
 If you meet the specified criteria (see above) to be a Pro Dogs foster carer, one of the team will be in touch to arrange a home visit.
 This allows us to see where the dog will live, to talk to you about fostering and answer any questions you may have.
 We can also, if you wish, arrange for you to have a chat with one of our existing foster carers.